gjanders/SplunkVersionControlCloud/README.md

 Or if the idea [Source Control on ideas.splunk.com](https://ideas.splunk.com/ideas/E-I-7) is implemented then this app will be replaced by this functionality..

 ## Release Notes
+### 0.0.6
+Updates to dashboards:
+`splunkversioncontrol_restore.xml`

+To provide a drop down list of available knowledge objects in addition to the text field option

+Updated reports:
+`SplunkVersionControl CheckAdmin` - simplified to use the Splunk users list

+`splunk_vc_kom_audit_summary` - updated to ignore the manager URI's and handle proxied REST calls from the KOM report

 ### 0.0.5
 Added a new macro `splunk_vc_ko_query` and a new savedsearch `splunk_vc_kom_audit_summary` This relates to new functionality in the [VersionControl For Splunk (full app for backup/restore)](https://splunkbase.splunk.com/app/4355) app